Non-degeneracy and uniqueness of ground states to nonlinear elliptic equations with mixed local and nonlocal operators: Introduction

+Furthermore, employing the analogous arguments developed in the proofs of Lemma \ref{simple} and Theorem \ref{thm1}, one can show that the conclusions of those remain valid. \end{rem}

 With the help of Theorem \ref{thm1}, we are now able to demonstrate the non-degeneracy of ground states in $H_{0,r}^1(B)$.
 Since $u \in H_{0,r}^1(B)$ is a ground state, by the variational characterizations of $\sigma_1$ and $\sigma_2$ given by \eqref{lk} and \eqref{l2} respectively, then it holds that $\sigma_1 < -\lambda \leq \sigma_2$.
-As an application of Lemma \ref{sign}, we then conclude that $\sigma_1 < -\lambda < \sigma_2$.
-It then follows that $-\lambda$ is not an eigenvalue, i.e. $u$ is non-degenerate in $H_{0,r}^1(B)$.
-Here the key lies in Lemma \ref{sign}, whose proof is partially inspired by the one of \cite[Theorem 5.2]{FW1}.
+As an application of Lemma \ref{sign}, we then conclude that $\sigma_1 < -\lambda < \sigma_2$. which readily infers that $-\lambda$ is not an eigenvalue, i.e. $u$ is non-degenerate in $H_{0,r}^1(B)$.
+Here the key lies in Lemma \ref{sign}, whose proof is based on an approximation argument inspired partially by the one of \cite[Theorem 5.2]{FW1}.
+Roughly speaking, to demonstrate Lemma \ref{sign}, we shall argue by contradiction that $\sigma_2=-\lambda$.
+Let $w$ be an eigenfunction corresponding to $-\lambda$.
+It is sufficient to verify that